 How To Reinstall WordPress Without Losing Data (In 4 Steps)

 While reinstalling WordPress can be beneficial, you do risk losing data or changing settings that you have fine-tuned over time.
 WordPress is the backbone of your website, so you need to be very careful when removing it to ensure that you will be able to put it back the same way.

 It is better to be too careful during this process than to risk losing content along the way.
 The last thing you want to do is create more problems for yourself by losing data during reinstallation!

 For peace of mind, it is always a good idea to back up your website before making any significant changes to it.
 In addition to a full backup, it may also be a good idea to export any data that is extra sensitive or would be easier to import back in from an external source.

 Fortunately, WordPress does a good job of grouping like content together.
 If you know where to look, you can easily find all of the data for your plugins, WordPress settings, and more:

 A more hands-on approach for creating backups is to simply locate and copy these files into a temporary folder where they can be moved back after reinstalling WordPress.
-For example, you can find all of your plugin data by logging into your site via File Transfer Protocol (FTP) and looking under the /public/wp-content/plugins/ folder.
+For example, you can find all of your A plugin is a software component that adds specific features and functionality to your WordPress website.
+Esse...
+More data by logging into your site via File Transfer Protocol (FTP) and looking under the /public/wp-content/plugins/ folder.
 Simply copy it to a safe place for a backup of all your installed plugins.